adamamer20/pythonic-template/CONTRIBUTING.md

 - Add docstrings for any Python code (NumPy style)
 - Update cookiecutter.json documentation if adding new variables

+## 🔀 Bumping Python Version

+Supported Python versions are derived from `project.requires-python` in `pyproject.toml`.

+- Choose the new minor (e.g., `3.12`).
+- Run: `make bump-python TO=3.12`.
+- Push and open a PR — CI tests only the min and max minors automatically.

 ## 📋 Pull Request Process

 1. **Ensure all tests pass**: